bahrus/xtal-material/README.md

 The JS code is organized via ES6 Modules, and the demo will only work on browsers with native support for ES6 Modules built in. **It also requires support for import.meta**

-If you are targeting browsers that don't support either of these, and don't want to introduce an additional depenendency (like require.js), a single, bundled file (of the JS), xtal-material.js can be referenced either as a classic script.
-It uses IIFE so as no to unnecessarily pollute the global namespace.
+If you are targeting browsers that don't support either of these, and don't want to introduce an additional depenendency (like require.js), a single, bundled file (of the JS), xtal-material.js which must be referenced as a classic script.
+It uses IIFE so as to not unnecessarily pollute the global namespace.